skbogner/create-firebase-project/README.md

 > mkdir project_name && cd $_
 > firebase init
   // follow instructions
-  // and be sure to select JavaScript as language
+  // and be sure to select JS as language
 > firefold
 ```